 - Was Once a Man: The Smash they create are this, having been humans that were experimented on until they became monsters.

 - Well-Intentioned Extremist: Night Rogue's goal is ultimately to create a superhuman fighting force to protect Touto from its neighboring rivals and foreign nations that want to annex it even if it means deferring to a man who doesn't care much about his country and just wants his own Kamen Riders.
 Blood Stalk is less well-intentioned and more extremist.

 Portrayed by Jun Watanabe (suit), Kensei Mikami (voice, I), Yuki Ochi (voice, II)

-A sinister figure behind the terrorist organization "Faust", and subsequently responsible for the experimentation that turns humans into Smash.
+A sinister figure behind the terrorist organization "Faust", and subsequently responsible for the experimentats that turn humans into Smash.
 A cold-blooded villain, he takes great pleasure in the suffering of his "guinea pigs".

-For more information on their human identities as Gentoku Himuro and Nariaki Utsumi respectively, go here.
+For more information on their human identities as Gentoku Himuro and Nariaki Utsumi, go here.

 - Bat Out of Hell: He has a bat motif and Sento calls him "bat man" while explaining what little he remembers of his past.

 - Big Bad Duumvirate: With Juzaburo Namba, who's providing funding to Faust.
 They have different ends, but the same means: starting a war between the three factions of Japan.
 Night Rogue wants Touto to emerge triumphant from the resulting conflict he feels is inevitable, while Juzaburo is simply a war profiteer seeking to make money on weapons deals from it.
 However, gradually they start to separate and begin opposing each other.

 - But for Me, It Was Tuesday: When Sento confronts him about the experiments, Night Rogue bluntly responds that he won't remember every guinea pig's face.
 He is later revealed to be lying.